KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 **GNU ld** initialized ```IMAGE_REL_AMD64_ADDR32NB``` relocations as those were a *complete 32 bit address*.
 The base register is assumed to be initialized previously to ZERO.

-Doing so **GNU ld**-linked the programs can only run in a 32Bit address space.
+Doing so **GNU ld**-linked programs can only run in a 32Bit address space.
 Instead **Microsoft LINK.EXE**-linked programs can run in the entire 64Bit address space.